2006 United States Senate election in Missouri

 The 2006 United States Senate election in Missouri was held November 7, 2006, to decide who would serve as senator for Missouri between January 3, 2007, and January 3, 2013.
+This election was the fifth consecutive even-number year in which a senate election was held in Missouri after elections in 1998, 2000, 2002, and 2004.

-The incumbent was Republican Jim Talent.
-Talent was elected in a special election in 2002 when he narrowly defeated incumbent Democrat Jean Carnahan.
-Carnahan had been appointed to the Senate seat following the posthumous election of her husband Mel Carnahan, who had died in a plane crash shortly before the 2000 election.
-Talent's Democratic opponent was Missouri State Auditor Claire McCaskill.
+Incumbent Republican Senator Jim Talent was elected in a 2002 special election over incumbent Democrat Jean Carnahan, who was appointed to the Senate seat after the posthumous election of her husband Mel Carnahan, who died in a plane crash shortly before the 2000 election.
+Talent ran for re-election for his first full term; his Democratic opponent was Missouri State Auditor Claire McCaskill.

+Both Talent and McCaskill faced unknowns in their respective primaries on August 8 and defeated them soundly.
 Early on the morning of November 8, Talent conceded defeat to McCaskill, having faced considerable political headwinds.
 Talent lost the election with 47% of the vote, to 50% of the vote for McCaskill.
 This was the last election an incumbent Republican senator lost in Missouri.

+Background

+The election was expected to be very close, given the seat had changed hands twice, both by very narrow margins, in the prior six years.
+In 2000, former Missouri Governor Mel Carnahan, a Democrat, narrowly defeated incumbent Republican Senator John Ashcroft 50% to 48%.
+Mel Carnahan died in a plane crash three weeks before election day, so his widow Jean Carnahan was appointed to the seat after the election.
+Two years later, in a special election held for the seat, incumbent Senator Jean Carnahan lost an even closer election to former Congressman Jim Talent, 50% to 49%.